Ad-hoc MLE/ JavaScript execution in Oracle Database 23ai: DBMS_MLE

 const result = session.execute(

-`select 'hello, world'`,
+`select 'hello, world' as message`

 );

-const message = result.rows[0][0];
+const message = result.rows[0].MESSAGE;

 console.log(message);